 Where There Is a Will, There Is a Way

-In everything that we do, if there is a will, there is a way.
-If we believe there is a chance that we can do something—anything—then we are on our way to make that happen.
+If we believe there is a chance that we can do something—anything—then we are on our way to making that happen.

 Do you now see how nature and nurture can help you succeed?